jwons/raas/containRSetupInstructions.md

 source .containrPy/bin/activate
 ```

-When you want to deactivate the virtual environment run ```deactivate```.
+When you want to deactivate your virtual environment run ```deactivate```.
 However, after this point in the tutorial, assume any terminal started is also running the python virtual environment.

 ### Install Python Requirements